Meet Our Staff

 Varnita Holtzclaw, Executive Assistant

 Varnita joined the staff of Georgetown Village in 2017.
-Since that time, Varnita has taken an active role in Village Administrative and Member Service Coordination.
+Since that time, Varnita has taken an active role in Village Office Administration and Village program support.

 In addition, Varnita works closely with GV Committee Chairs and Board Members to assist them as they fulfill their roles and responsibilities.
 Prior to working at Georgetown Village, Varnita served as an Executive Administrative Assistant and Office Administrator for ACAP.
 She has more than twenty years of experience in Customer Service, Human Resources Management, Database Management, and various Operations and IT Support roles for non-profit, State, Local, and Federal Government agencies.